saadmaster-sec/Cybersecurity-journey/Labs/GoPhish.md

 # ⚠️ Disclaimer

-This repository is intended solely for cybersecurity education, research, and defensive security awareness training.
+This Lab is intended solely for cybersecurity education, research, and defensive security awareness training.
 Activities were conducted only within a controlled laboratory environment using systems and accounts for which authorization was granted.